apache/paimon/docs/content/how-to/creating-catalogs.md

 ## Creating a Catalog with Hive Metastore

-By using Table Store Hive catalog, changes to the catalog will directly affect the corresponding Hive metastore.
+By using Paimon Hive catalog, changes to the catalog will directly affect the corresponding Hive metastore.
 Tables created in such catalog can also be accessed directly from Hive.

-### Preparing Table Store Hive Catalog Jar File
+### Preparing Paimon Hive Catalog Jar File

 {{< stable >}}